-- 1.2a The current FEMA Flood Mapping Data - 1.2b Update existing stormwater system information, as needed - 1.2c Determine "hot spots" where pollutant loadings and water quality problems are severe, if they exist - 1.2d Implement NPDES Permit requirement
+7.4b 1.2a The current FEMA Flood Mapping D ata

+7.4e 1.2b Update existing stormwater system information, as needed

+7.4d1.2c Determine "hot spots" where pollutant loadings and water quality problems are severe, if they exist

+7.4e1.2d Implement NPDES Permit requirement

-The Town shall coordinate with the Florida Department of Transportation to maintain drainage collection on State Roads, especially S.R.
+The Town shall request, coordinate and follow through with the Florida Department of Transportation to maintain drainage collection on State Roads, especially S.R.
 A.1.A. and South County Road.

-The Town shall only issue development orders and permits for new development or redevelopment if the proposed project meets the Town's adopted level of service standards or if needed expansion of facilities is coordinated with future development.
+The Town shall only issue Ddevelopment orders and permits for new development or redevelopment shall be issued only if the proposed project meets the Town's adopted level of service standards goals, or if needed expansion of facilities is coordinated with future development.

-The Town shall establish the following level of service standards:
+The Town shall establish the following level of service standards goals:

-- 2.1a Flooding will not occur during a one-year storm for systems served by pumping stations, or during a three-year storm for systems with gravity outfalls; and the minor flooding associated with a five-year storm shall be carried off within sixty minutes. - 2.1b Negative impacts of stormwater discharge upon water quality in Lake Worth (Lagoon) are ameliorated by the retention of the first two-inches of rainfall on private property prior to discharge into the Town rights of way and then runoff into drainage system, or the post-development runoff does not exceed predevelopment runoff for a three-year one-hour storm, whichever is greater.
+- 2.1a Flooding will not occur during a one-year storm for systems served by pumping stations, or during a three-year storm for systems with gravity outfalls; and, the minor flooding associated with a five-year storm shall be carried off within sixty minutes. - 2.1b Negative impacts of stormwater discharge upon water quality in Lake Worth (Lagoon) are ameliorated by the retention of the first two-inches of rainfall on private property prior to discharge into the Town rights of way and then runoff into drainage system, or the post-development runoff does not exceed predevelopment runoff for a three-year one-hour storm, whichever is greater.